The Ultimate Guide to Hiking Minaret Lake (in the Stunning Sierra Nevadas)

 PSST..
 ARE YOU READY TO FINALLY UNDERGO YOUR OWN BACKPACKING TRANSFORMATION?

-Join me (and your peers) on a transformational adventure, where you will learn how to confidently go on your first ever (or perhaps your first solo) outdoor backpacking trip without the constant fear of getting lost, the crippling worry of being unprepared, and the lurking feeling that you lack the "know-how" and skills required to stay safe on the trails.
+Join me (and your peers) on a transformational adventure, where you will learn how to confidently go on your first ever (or perhaps your first solo) outdoor backpacking trip without the constant fear of getting lost, the debilitating worry of being unprepared, and the lurking feeling that you lack the "know-how" and skills required to stay safe on the trails.
 Click below to be the first to know when my one-of-a-kind backpacking program re-opens again for enrollment!

 Join the Backpacking Badass Program Waitlist